Battle of Mactan: Magellan's death according to Antonio Pigafetta's journal

 Upon seeing this, the furious Mactans fired arrows back at Magellan.
-His response was sending a couple men to burn down the natives' houses.
-This only further enraged the natives, causing them to rush Magellan's men and hurl spears and arrows at the Spaniards' vulnerable legs.
+His response was to send a few men to burn down the natives' houses, but this only further enraged the natives, who then rushed Magellan's men and hurled spears and arrows at the Spaniards' vulnerable legs.
 Amidst the chaos, Magellan's right leg was wounded with a poisoned arrow.
-He then ordered his men to retreat, but they ignored him and continued to engage in the battle.
+He ordered his men to retreat, but they ignored him and continued the battle.

 With both parties refusing to back down, the battle lasted for over an hour.
 After Magellan sustained a significant injury to his arm, the natives focused their attack on him.
 After being wounded in his left leg, Magellan collapsed.
-Multiple Mactan warriors then rushed him with their spears and killed the captain.
+Multiple Mactan warriors then rushed him with spears and killed him.

 Aftermath

-Datu Lapulapu's warriors recovered the body of Magellan.
-Humabon demanded the bodies of Magellan and of some of Magellan's dead crew, in return for as much merchandise as the warriors wished, but they refused.
+Datu Lapulapu's warriors recovered Magellan's body.
+Humabon demanded the bodies of Magellan and of some of his crew in return for as much merchandise as the warriors wished, but they refused.
 Some of the soldiers who survived the battle and returned to Cebu were poisoned at a feast given by Humabon.

-Magellan was succeeded by Juan Sebastián Elcano as commander of the expedition.
-After Humabon's betrayal, he ordered an immediate departure.
-Elcano and his fleet sailed west.
-They reached Spain in 1522, completing the first circumnavigation of the world.
+Juan Sebastián Elcano succeeded Magellan as commander of the expedition.
+After the betrayal by Humabon, he ordered an immediate departure.
+Elcano and his fleet sailed west and reached Spain in 1522, completing the first circumnavigation of the world.